huangli712/ACTest/docs/src/intro/ack.md

 # Acknowledgements

-This project has been supported by the following foundations:
+This project has been supported by the following fundings:

 * National Key R&D Program of China (under Grant No.2024YFA1408602, 2024-2029)
 * National Science Foundation of China (under Grant No.12274380, 2023-2026)